Reading time: 12 minutes.

 While my two visits to this part of Wales were separated by several years, it is heartening to see that information useful for planning a long-overdue return to the area remains easily accessible.
 Included among the available bus timetables are those for leisure services that enable the exploration of the spectacular coastline that is to be found down there.
 Pointers for rail and ferry information are to be found too.

-This section of Worcestershire County Council’s website may run under the heading of Buses in Worcestershire but there is a page on rail travel in here too.
-Bus timetables and all the other information that you’d hope to get is to be found here for this more rural part of the West Midlands.
+This may not be what it once was (the list of bus timetables is less extensive, for one thing), but there remains a lot here for this more rural part of the West Midlands.
 The presence of the Malvern Hills in the county makes it a visitor so any information about public transport around cannot be anything but useful.